eficode-academy/circle-ci-workshop/README.md

 ## Making a real pipeline

-Up untill now, we have only made sure that CircleCI can reach the configuration file, but not really made it clone down our repository.
+Up until now, we have only made sure that CircleCI can reach the configuration file, but not really made it clone down our repository.
-We want it to clone down our code and run the tests on the code
+We now want it to clone down our code and run the tests on the code.

 ### Tasks

-* replace the image from `alpine:3.7` to the CircleCI docker image that has both JDK and Gradle installed named `circleci/openjdk:8-jdk`
+* Instead of using the image `alpine:3.7`, we now want to use a docker image that has both JDK and Gradle installed.
+CircleCI provides one called `circleci/openjdk:8-jdk`, so add that to your config file.
-* Under the `steps` part, add another item to the list before run called `- checkout`
+* Under the `steps` part, add a `- checkout` list item to the list before the existing ` - run:` item.
 * Change the `run` command from the multi-line linux bash script to just run `gradle test` as the command.
-* Run now, and see that the build runs green and outputs this in the step log:
+* Commit and push the changes.
+CircleCI should automatically detect your new commit and build again.
+See that the build runs green and outputs this in the step log:

 ```bash
 gradle test